Kia Engine Oil Change

 - Open the hood by pulling the hood release under the dashboard.

-- Raise vehicle.
-Using ramps makes changing the oil a much easier job and safer.
+- Raise the vehicle.
+Using ramps makes changing the oil much easier and safer.
 If you plan on changing the oil regularly, you may want to consider investing in a set of ramps.
 Otherwise, jack up the front of the Kia using the jack that came with your car or an aluminum jack.

 - Secure Vehicle with jack stands.
 DO NOT SKIP THIS STEP.
-Block the rear wheels using wheel chucks
+Block the rear wheels using wheelchucks.

 - Remove and replace the oil filter.
 Locate the oil filter.
 In the following picture, the oil filter stands out as red.